 One dove pair will produce from 2-6 broods per year depending on the climate and available food sources, though each brood only contains two plain white eggs.
-Both parents incubate the eggs for 14 days, and both feed the altricial young regurgitated crop milk and seeds for 12-14 days until they are ready to leave the nest.
+Both parents incubate the eggs for 14 days, and both feed the altricial chicks regurgitated crop milk and seeds for 12-14 days until the young birds are ready to leave the nest.

 Because these doves are not considered threatened or endangered, and because they are highly adaptable, there is no concern over their conservation.
 They can be threatened by outdoor pets, particularly cats, however, and are often victims of window collisions.
 Those threats should be addressed, not just to protect mourning doves, but for the conservation of all birds.